 Every family is different!
-There are things to consider when choosing the type of surface for your pool!
-Prins Pools wants to make sure you choose the right surface for your new or renovated pool.
+There are things to consider when choosing your pool surface finishes!
+Prins Pools wants to make sure you choose the right surface for your new, or renovated, pool.

 Pebble Pool Finishes